Grades 6-12; Boarding 8-12

 no need to sign up ahead of time; just drop by!

-STEM extra help provides an opportunity for students to work on their assignments, prepare for assessments, or ask questions about any level of science or math.
+Early evening study hall provides an additional opportunity for students to work on their assignments, prepare for assessments, or ask questions of the teacher on duty.
+This rotation of teachers with discipline-specific support (e.g. math, science, humanities) can be found daily in the Voice.
 Students can work with teachers one-on-one or in small groups.
 There is no sign-up required to attend.
-You can drop in to ask one question or work for a longer period of time.
+Students can drop in to ask one question or work for a longer period of time.

 Academic Support Classes